Hash#default_proc= Doesn't Accept nil Argument

 hsh.default_proc = proc_obj or nil

 I think it is indeed not clear how to clear a default_proc.
 See:

-#4 Updated by Marc-Andre Lafortune almost 3 years ago
+#4 Updated by Marc-Andre Lafortune about 3 years ago

 - Status changed from Assigned to Closed